jhoenicke/seahaven/lean/README.md

 * **Normalization.**  The solver assumes cards are moved to the foundation as soon as possible, and it merges each column's top run of same-suit consecutive cards (a *flute*) into the card below it.
-A single solver position therefore stands for many concrete game states.
+The solver only considers normalized solutions and the proof shows that these will not miss any solution.

 * **Flute-level moves.**  One solver move relocates an entire flute: park the run's upper cards in free cells, move the boundary card to its destination,